EuanPyle/relion4_tomo_robot/README.md

 3. run `dautoalign4warp(<pixel_size_angstrom>, <fiducial_diameter_nm>, <nominal_rotation_angle>, <output_folder>)`

 This will align your tilt-series and tidy everything up ready for import back into Warp so you can generate tomograms.
+If you then want to use Dynamo for particle picking...

+4. Import alignments into Warp as described in Warp's user guide
+5. Reconstruct downsampled tomograms (and deconvolved tomograms for visualisation) in Warp
+6. Run `warp2catalogue(<warp_reconstruction_folder>, <pixel_size_angstrom>)`

+This will generate a catalogue in which the visualisation volume is the deconvolved tomogram from Warp, particles will be cropped from the 3D-CTF corrected, unfilt

 Enjoy!